 And also because this mastery will allow the user to develop and standardize his own working tools.

 It is true that Python has as many supporters as detractors.
-Especially among pentesters.
+Especially among those who operate in the pentesting world.

 Is it possible to find a package of useful tools to enter the world of reverse engineering?